kayambi/CitiBike-with-Tableau/README.md

 ## Task

-**Using Tableau aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard, story or report.
+**Used Python and it dependencies for data cleaning and used Tableau to aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard, story or report.

 The following are some questions we will need to tackle.**

 * How many trips have been recorded total during the chosen period?
     * 5,029,334 rides combined for July 2016, 2017 and 2018